billyyarosh/springMVC-atmosphere-comet-websockets/README.md

 Configure your HTTP connector in Tomcat's conf/server.xml as such:

+**Not Required for versions of Tomcat greater than 7.0.27**

 ```xml
 <Connector port="8080" protocol="org.apache.coyote.http11.Http11NioProtocol"
                connectionTimeout="600000"
                redirectPort="8443" />
 ```

-**there is a current bug in the websocket implementation on tomcat.
+**there is a current bug in the websocket implementation on tomcat7.0.27.
 The websocket client will lose connection, whenever the connectionTimeout value has been reached for websocket connections.
 *So configure your timeout to a really high value.*